YoungChen07/Nine-Chapter/README.md

 # Nine-Chapter
-This is for leetcode and Lincode problem practice
+This is for leetcode and Lintcode problem practice